Takumi Nomura: 2024

 In 2024, Nomura and Shimogami joined Japan's national B team.
 They won back-to-back International Challenge titles in July at the Northern Marianas Open and the Saipan International.
 The pair also reached the semifinals at the Indonesia International in August and the Vietnam Open in September.
 They concluded the year as runners-up at the All Japan Championships, where they were defeated in the final by Kyohei Yamashita and Hiroki Midorikawa.

 2025

+Nomura competing at the 2025 Kaohsiung Masters.

 In 2025, Nomura and Shimogami were selected for the Japanese national team.
 They began the season at the Asia Mixed Team Championships in Qingdao, China, contributing to Japan's bronze medal.
 On the BWF World Tour, they reached the semifinals of two Super 300 tournaments: the German Open in March and the Taipei Open in May.
 They debuted at the Asian Championships in April with a first-round elimination.
 In June, they competed in their first Super 1000 tournament at the Indonesia Open, where they were eliminated in the second round by the eventual champions Kim Won-ho and Seo Seung-jae of South Korea (17–21, 21–11, 19–21).
 As of 10 June 2025, Nomura and Shimogami had achieved a career-high world ranking of No. 32.

+2026

+Nomura was part of the Japanese team that won Japan's first men's team title at the Asia Team Championships.
+In May, he competed in his first Thomas Cup in Horsens, where the team finished in fifth place..
+During the group stage, Nomura and Shimogami played in the second doubles match and defeated Malaysia's Nur Izzuddin and Soh Wooi Yik, contributing to a 3–2 overall victory that secured Japan's advancement as group winners.